TarikSeyceri/Windows-10-Update-Disabler.bat/README.md

 3. It disables windows update task schedules
 4. It deletes already downloaded windows update files
 5. It deletes windows.old files
-6. It cleans windows generally
+6. It cleans windows temporary files

 # How to use?